 Margie Bowles, PhD

-• BS - Fine Arts, Advertising Design
+• Bachelor of Fine Arts / Advertising Design

 • Hartford Art School – first-year studies